How Einstein's Equation Emerges From CFT$_2$: Introduction

 \section{Introduction}

-The AdS/CFT correspondence \citep{Maldacena:1997re} dominates high energy theory in last decades.
-As a testable realization for the holographic principle \cite{tHooft:1993dmi}, it conjectures that a weakly coupled gravitational theory in the bulk of AdS$_{d+1}$ is equivalent to a strongly coupled $d$ dimensional CFT$_d$ on the conformally flat boundary.
-Among innumerous developments, many works have been devoted to a central subject, namely reconstructing gravity from the dual QFT, or realizing Einstein equation in QFT.
+The AdS/CFT correspondence \cite{Maldacena:1997re} has dominated high energy theory over the past three decades.
+As a testable realization for the holographic principle \cite{tHooft:1993dmi}, it conjectures that a weakly coupled gravitational theory in the bulk of AdS$_{d+1}$ is equivalent to a strongly coupled CFT$_d$ on the conformally flat boundary.
+Among numerous developments, a central subject is to reconstruct gravity from the dual QFT, or ``derive'' Einstein's equation in QFT.

-Since Ryu and Takayanagi (RT) identified the {\it pure} state entanglement entropy of CFT$_d$ with the bulk minimal surface anchored on the conformal boundary of AdS$_{d+1}$ \cite{Ryu:2006bv,Ryu:2006ef}, out of many approaches, using the entanglement entropy to generate the dual geometry becomes a very promising direction.
-In this paper, we are working with $d=2$, in which the minimal surfaces are geodesics.
+Since Ryu and Takayanagi (RT) identified the entanglement entropy between adjacent regions of CFT$_d$ with the area of bulk minimal surfaces anchored on the conformal boundary of AdS$_{d+1}$ \cite{Ryu:2006bv,Ryu:2006ef}, among many approaches, using entanglement entropy to generate the dual geometry has become a very promising direction.
+For $d=2$ considered in this letter, the minimal surfaces are geodesics.